-For purposes of this section, a transient student is defined as a degree-seeking Oglethorpe student who petitions to take one or more courses at another regionally-accredited college or university.
-That is to say, such students are transient at the other college or university even though they are currently degree-seeking students at Oglethorpe.
+For purposes of this section, a transient student is defined as a degree-seeking Oglethorpe student who petitions to take one or more courses at another regionally-accredited college or university and/or who petitions to take one or more courses at a non-partnership post-secondary institution abroad.
+That is to say, such students are transient at the other institution even though they are currently degree-seeking students at Oglethorpe.
 (Back to ToC)